mookpool/Spoon-Knife/test.md

 We make extensive use of paging and HTTP response codes.
 For example, an entry that has been deleted from your feed returns an HTTP status code of 410, or "Gone."
 More specifically, it means "the requested resource is no longer available at the server, and no forwarding address is known."
 A merged entry that no longer exists at that address but has been combined into another entity returns a 301 or "Moved Permanently."
 We try to deliver as much information as possible, even when we have no entity to deliver.

-Typically, DataHub is used by:
+Typically, DataHub information is read in a two-step process:

-1. Monitoring of Company and Individual Atom feeds for changes
+1. Company and Individual Atom feeds are monitored for changes.
-2. Following links provided in the change feed for full demographic and relational information
+2. Links in each Atom feed provide you a path full company or individual data so that you can update your system.

-Here is a sample Atom feed of changes:
+Here is a sample Atom feed of changes.
+The most recent changes are always at the top:
 ````
 <?xml version="1.0" encoding="UTF-8"?>
 <feed xmlns="http://www.w3.org/2005/Atom" xmlns:dh="urn:datahub.hunterdouglas.com">